-The blue and white canopy may look nice up close, but as you can see,the small size coupled with either dead light or a blue sky makes the SR very difficult to see at any distance, especially during a nose in position.
+The blue and white canopy may look nice up close, but as you can see, the small size coupled with either dead light or a blue sky makes the SR very difficult to see at any distance, especially during a nose in position.a

-There will soon be a brightly colored high visibility orange/red SR canopy (EFLH-1521) available and I highly recommend picking one up once you are flying circuits.
+There is a brightly colored high visibility orange/red SR canopy (EFLH-1521) available and I highly recommend picking one up once you are flying circuits.
 It would be nice if the SR came standard with that canopy.

 To say I was disappointed with the SR is obvious, but really not unexpected.
 I knew the limitations with electric tail motors and simple radios.
 The fact that the SR becomes a much better bird once bound to a computerized radio like a Spectrum DX6i up to a JR X12, shows the overall potential of this heli.
 Get rid of that rotten electric tail motor and fire on a belt or shaft drive and the SR will be a wonderful little helicopter.
 Let's hope someone is working on that right now.
 In fact, if the tail would hold better, the included radio settings would not be too bad.

 As several of my viewers have already mentioned in e-mails to me, the Blade 450 is a much better machine and set up correctly with tame values makes a much better trainer.
 It is easier to fly, more stable, easier to see, easier to work on, and just more adaptable than the SR. Physics will never change...
 The larger the machine, the easier they are to fly.
 I guess the best thing I can say about the Blade SR is it made me appreciate just how good the Blade 450 really is.